bhdocs/bhdocs.github.io/docs/kolbot/ManualPlay.md

 ## D2BotMap

-1. it's a starter script for manual play.
+1. It's a starter script for manual play.
-2. you have to manually login into account and create or join game.
+2. You have to manually login into account and create or join game.
-3. it gives you some improvements like:
+3. It gives you some improvements like:

 	* reveals map
 	* loads character config